-The Community Foundation will lead the administration of the Fund including the grantmaking process and decisions with the expertise of an advisory committee who will provide insight into needs and gaps.
-This approach will provide oversight in ensuring that dollars are distributed using an equitable approach, with regard for diversity in organization type, geography, and other factors.
+The Community Foundation led the administration of the Fund including the grantmaking process and decisions with the expertise of an advisory committee who provided insight into needs and gaps.
+This approach provided oversight in ensuring that dollars are distributed using an equitable approach, with regard for diversity in organization type, geography, and other factors.

 For your reference, the charts below illustrate some of the results from a survey conducted by the Cultural Coalition